wyonker/primal/README.txt

 Installation:

-This installation script has been designed for CentOS 7.
-It used to run on Fedora but not anymore.
+This installation script has been updated for RHEL 8.
+I tried to maintain CentOS 7 compatability but I'm not all that sure how successful that was.

 Hardware Requirements:
 4 CPU cores
 8GB RAM
 30GB hard disk

-* Install CentOS 7
+* Install RHEL 8
 * Select web server
 * Log in as root
 * vim /etc/hostname